pavelt4puppet/BoundQueue/Readme.md

-This is an exercise to exemplify ones coding skills, ability to follow instruction, creativity, attention to detail, and problem resolution.
+This is an exercise to exemplify ones coding skills, ability to follow instructions, creativity, attention to detail, and problem solving skills.

 ## Java Exercise: Implement a Bounded Producer Consumer Queue